Beta reader feedback deserves a dedicated article because this is possibly your first time facing, dare I say it, criticism.

 When you have your notes from those generous beta readers, it’s time to go back to editing.

-This round of editing is different to the self-edit you did before.
-Now you have to apply changes by using feedback and observations from someone else’s mind.
-This can be tricky.
+This round of editing is different to the self-edit you did in Step 2.
+This is because you will be making changes based on feedback and observations from someone else’s mind.

 By using this grouping technique, I can see what works for different genders and age groups, and then I can identify common themes like good, bad, confusing etc.

 This also helps me identify a target audience.

 You can’t please everyone

 This is something that you have to understand before you begin the second round of self-editing.

 Think back to the last movie you really enjoyed.
 I bet you know someone who dislikes it and others who are indifferent about it.
 But to you, the movie is great.

 This difference of opinion is magnified a hundred-fold with books.